Skip to main content

 Introduction

-Many AML regulators now require reporting entities to assign a risk rating to every new customer as part of customer due diligence (CDD) obligations.
+Many AML regulators now require reporting entities to assign a risk rating to every new customer as part of their customer due diligence (CDD) process.

-In regions like New Zealand and Australia, this requirement forms part of legislative updates to anti-money laundering and counter-terrorism financing (AML/CTF)
+In regions like New Zealand and Australia, this forms part of legislative updates to the Anti-Money Laundering and Counter-Terrorism Financing (AML/CTF) frameworks.

-Every new customer must be assigned a risk-rating before you begin your business relationship with them.
+Every new customer must be assigned a risk rating before you begin a business relationship.

 This guide walks you through:

-Part 1: Set Up Your Firm’s Risk Profile (One-time Setup Only)
+Part 1: Set Up Your Firm’s Risk Profile (One-Time Setup)

-Access this under: Compliance → Risk Profile, which includes three key tabs.
+Access it under Compliance → Risk Profile, which includes three main tabs.

 1.1 Profile & Red Flags

-This tab controls the structure and logic of your firm’s Risk Rating form.
+This tab controls the structure, logic, and depth of your firm’s Risk Rating form.

 1. Customer Type